Table of Contents

 - Delayed Symptoms After Birth โ Some effects of fetal injury donโt appear until months later.
 These can include trouble with motor skills, speech delays, or signs of neurological damage like cerebral palsy.

 Injuries to the mother or unborn baby after a car accident can lead to lasting physical, emotional, and financial consequences.
 Conditions like placental abruption, preterm birth, or fetal trauma often require ongoing care and carry lasting effects.
-You should fully document these complications, as they play a major role in determining the value of your personal injury claim and the compensation you need to recover.
+Documenting these issues may be wise, as they could be crucial in assessing your personal injury claim and determining any compensation you may be entitled to.

 Signs Of Pregnancy Complications After A Car Accident

 Even a minor crash can lead to serious complications during pregnancy.
 Some problems may not appear right away, so itโs important to monitor your symptoms and get medical care as soon as anything feels off.
-Early treatment protects both you and your baby and creates important medical records that support your injury claim.
+Early treatment can protect both you and your baby and create important medical records that support your injury claim.

 - Severe Abdominal Pain or Contractions โ Ongoing pain or regular contractions may mean the placenta is separating from the uterus (placental abruption) or that labor is starting too early.
 These symptoms can quickly become emergencies.